CardX Review: Fees, Complaints, Comparisons & Lawsuits

 No Public Complaints

 We are currently unable to locate any CardX reviews that accuse the company of being a ripoff or a scam.
-This indicates that CardX employs a proactive and available customer support team, or that the company still serves a relatively small merchant base.
-If you have your own CardX review to make, please do so in the comments below.
+This suggests that CardX may have an efficient and responsive customer support team, or it could imply that the company’s merchant base is still growing.
+If you have a CardX review or feedback, whether positive or negative, please share your experience in the comments below to assist other consumers.

 CardX Lawsuits

 We have not found any outstanding class-action lawsuits or FTC complaints filed against CardX.
-However, CardX has been involved in multiple legal proceedings where the company supported its ability to utilize the surcharges that allow it to do “zero-fee” processing.
-Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.
+Nevertheless, CardX has participated in legal proceedings and court cases defending its model of surcharges for “zero-fee” processing.
+Merchants who have issues with CardX and prefer a non-litigious resolution are advised to report their concerns to the appropriate supervisory organizations.

 CardX Customer Service Options

-The CardX website provides customer support phone and email contact information.
+The CardX website offers various customer support options, including phone and email.
+Below are the key contact details:

 (877) 885-2097 – Toll-Free General Customer Service